tinyMLx/tinyMLx.github.io/_pages/workingGroups/4D/index.md

 {% include feature_row id="courses" type="center" %}

 We've collected links to free online courses on edX and Coursera to help you get started learning about TinyML.
-To view the current course offerings check out our [TinyML Courses](/courses/) page!

-{% include feature_row id="materials" type="center" %}

-We are working to collect materials from all courses that teach TinyML to create an easy to access repository of course modules, readings, slides, assignments, etc. To view our current materials and learn more about teaching your own TinyML course check out our [Teach TinyML](/teach/) page!
+We are also working to collect materials from all courses that teach TinyML to create an easy to access repository of course modules, readings, slides, assignments, etc. To view the current course offerings and materials check out our [TinyML Courses and Materials](/courses/) page!

 {% include feature_row id="join" type="center" %}

-If you want to be more involved with our effort to help improve access to TinyML educational materials and hardware resources worldwide, or would like to be a part of the network, reach out to us at {% include email %}!
+If you want to be more involved with our effort to help improve access to TinyML educational materials and hardware resources worldwide, or would like to be a part of the network, reach out to us at [{% include email %}](mailto:{% include email %})!

 {% include section_break %}
 To return to the main working groups page [click here](/workingGroups).